Quick Answer

 The common failure is not a single bad rule.
 It is drift: legal thinks the provider owns a control, product thinks ops owns it, and ops finds out during the first payout exception.
 A strong final check is simple: hand the launch file to an operator who was not in the design meetings.
 If they cannot tell you what blocks release, who can override it, and what artifact proves the payout is resolved, you are not ready.

-This pairs well with our guide on How to Pay International Contractors With Fewer Delays and Disputes.
+For a broader cross-border playbook, read How to Pay International Contractors With Fewer Delays and Disputes.

 From the excerpts here, there is no confirmed Chile-specific minimum checklist for compliant contractor payouts.
 What is confirmed is provider capability: Vita Wallet’s Business API describes 24/7 automated payments, AML restrictive-list screening, and payouts to 50+ countries with accreditation times of up to 1 business day.
 Treat contractor classification, verification, and payout-control requirements as unresolved until they are documented in current Chile legal guidance and your provider terms.